Richard Meinertzhagen: Background and youth

 Meinertzhagen was born into a wealthy, socially connected British family.
 His father, Daniel Meinertzhagen, was head of the Frederick Huth & Co. merchant-banking dynasty, which had an international reputation, that one biographer claimed in the introduction to his book was second in importance only to the Rothschilds.
 His mother was Georgina Potter, sister of Beatrice Webb, a co-founder of the London School of Economics.
 Meinertzhagen's surname derives from Meinerzhagen in Germany, the home of an ancestor.
 On his mother's side (the wealthy Potter family), he was of English descent.
 Among his relations were "many of Britain's titled, rich, and influential personages."
 Although he had his doubts, he also claimed to be a distant descendant of Philip III of Spain.
-His nephew, Daniel Meinertzhagen (1915-1991), was a chairman of Lazard.
-His niece, Teresa Georgina Mayor (1915-1996), married Victor Rothschild, 3rd Baron Rothschild.
+His nephew, Daniel Meinertzhagen (1915–1991), was a chairman of Lazard.
+His niece, Teresa Georgina Mayor (1915–1996), married the 3rd Baron Rothschild.

 Young Richard was sent as a boarding student to Aysgarth School in the north of England, then was enrolled at Fonthill in Sussex, and finally at Harrow School, where his stay overlapped with that of Winston Churchill.
 In 1895, at the age of 18, he reluctantly obeyed his father's wishes to join the family bank as a clerk.
 He was assigned to offices in Cologne and Bremen.
 There, he picked up the German language, but remained uninterested in banking.
 After he returned to the bank's home office in England in 1897, he received his father's approval to join the Hampshire Yeomanry.
 In 1911, he married Armorel, the daughter of Colonel Herman Le Roy-Lewis, who commanded the Hampshire Yeomanry.

 Meinertzhagen's passion for bird-watching began as a child.
 His brother Daniel and he were encouraged by a family friend, the philosopher Herbert Spencer, who, like another family friend, Charles Darwin, was an ardent empiricist.
 Spencer would take young Richard and Daniel on walks around the family home of Mottisfont Abbey, urging them to observe and enquire on the habits of birds.
 Around 1887, they kept a pet sparrowhawk, which was taken to Hyde Park to let it prey on sparrows.
 The first serious ornithologist whom Richard met was Brian Hodgson.
 Daniel took an interest in bird illustration, which brought them in contact with Archibald Thorburn and led to an introduction to Joseph Wolf and G.E.
 Lodge.
 They had first met Richard Bowdler Sharpe at the Natural History Museum in 1886 and noted that he was very fond of encouraging children, showing them around the bird collections.